How and when to award extra time in tests, checkpoints and exams.

 5. From that moment, the individual student will see their time for test questions, whole checkpoints and whole exams increased by 25% or 50%.

-This is what different students will see when they access the same question in test mode:
+The images below show what different students will see when they access the same question in test mode:

-In the fist case, for this "60-second question", the clock starts the countdown at 1;00, since this student has no extra time.
+In the first case, for this "60-second question", the clock starts the countdown at 1;00, since this student has no extra time.
 In the second case, this student gets 25% extra time, so the clock starts at 1:15, despite this being a "60-second question".
 And in the third case, as this student receives 50% extra time, the clock starts the countdown at 1:30.

 Allocating extra time does not affect completion rates or any other percentages.